Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Experiments

 We observed similar attention patterns for the slots across different input samples and thereby, we conjecture that there must be a correlation between what the slots have learned and the corresponding positions in the input sequence.
-To evaluate this, we averaged the attention maps between all the samples from the test set and visualize them in Figure~\ref{fig:avgattn}.
+To evaluate this, we average the attention maps between all the samples from the test set and visualize them in Figure~\ref{fig:avgattn}.
 The averaged attention map verifies our hypothesis that the slots are highly correlated with the position of characters in the sequence.
-However, they still have the flexibility to move the boundaries of which segment they represent in accordance with the input.
+We think that this average is related to what the $\mu_i$ is learning, but that after the Slot Attention iterations the slots carry more information than just positions.